liferay-brim/my-crud/README.md

 	2) Create a bridge network on your docker-compose and add it to all containers;

 	3) Replace the database connection parameters on './backend/config/db-config.js'.
-The host will be the container name you supplied on the docker-file.yml.
-Use database name as 'my_crud' and the user and password you used to create the database.
+The host (container-name) and password are the ones you defined when create the database.
+User is "root" and database is "my_crud".

+	4) Specify "working_dir" as /home/node

+    	5) Mount local directory /backend/ with container /home/node

+    	6) Find a way to run docker-config/node/start_application.sh in the Node container, as soon as it is started

 c) Tasks for NGINX container: